World Trade Center (film): Historical accuracy

 Many major American newspapers ran editorials accusing Stone of having his film examine 9/11 conspiracy theories because Stone was known for examining various conspiracy theories surrounding the Kennedy assassination in JFK.
 However, Stone has stated that the film does not explore the conspiracy theories surrounding 9/11.
 He, the producers, and the real McLoughlin and Jimeno, have said the film is a simple dedication to the heroism and sadness of the day with little-to-no political themes.

 The film has been accused of not providing a fair portrayal of the character and motives of rescuer Dave Karnes and paramedic Chuck Sereika.
 They did not participate in the making of the film and felt their roles of being the first rescuers to reach the trapped men did not receive enough screen time.
 Sereika began treating and extricating Jimeno a full 20 minutes before officers from the New York City Police Department's Emergency Services Unit arrived.

 Certain details about the story were altered.
-For instance, the film depicts McLoughlin’s team being completely oblivious to the crash into the South Tower, having arrived at the World Trade Center site and entered the concourse before United Airlines Flight 175 struck; in reality, Will Jimeno has clarified in interviews that they were well aware of the second impact as it occurred while they were en-route to the complex.
+For instance, the film depicts McLoughlin's team being completely oblivious to the crash into the South Tower, having arrived at the World Trade Center site and entered the concourse before United Airlines Flight 175 struck; in reality, Will Jimeno has clarified in interviews that they were well aware of the second impact as it occurred while they were en route to the complex.
+Early in the film, there is reference to Derek Jeter hitting a home run on Saturday (9/8 vs. Boston).
+Derek Jeter not only did not homer in this game, he did not even play.